 Dunia returned from the homeopathic doctor in San José and we were happy to learn that he eye is fine.
 She has drops and it is relieved that nothing is wrongWe continued having a relaxed afternoon.

 Watching the children dance at our farewell party tonight was a delight.
 There were many girls and one boy.
-Watching them twirl and spin brought a big smile to my face.
+They were twirling and spinning which brought a big smile to my face.
 I loved the way they made eye contact as they danced.
 Because of the lighting in the room, it was very difficult take photos but that didn’t stop me from trying.

 Of course we needed a group shot.
 Ruben took this for me.

 I have again been blessed.
 Barbara is a wonderful house mate.
-I have again had a fabulous host family.
+I had another fabulous host family.
 I am staying in contact with Vilma almost every day via WhatsApp and hope to stay in contact with Dunia, both Rubens, and Marija also.

 I am looking forward to meeting the Ticos of Perez Zeledon.